akashmuna/cache-manager/README.md

 Eureka Server which acts single point of connect which has to be highly available as every service communicates it to discover other services.

+Note : As this the single point of communication, this needs to be Load-balanced in Production setup

 ## Zuul

 Eureka Client which helps to route the request to CachingManager and CachingManagerAuthToken